sio-testtank-makerspace/sio179-mooring/Particle Firmware/022619_mooring_test_8_AUTO_STABLE/README.md

 - Runs through various setup protocols
 - Connects to the cloud
 - Parses SeapHOx and publishes the data
-- Sets a sleep time, and goes to deep sleep
+- Sets a wakeup time, and goes to deep sleep
+- Wakes up and begins anew

 ### Issues:

 - At the moment, if the device cannot connect to the internet, it occasionally goes into an infinite loop, although it usually times out within 5 minutes.
-However, it is unclear as to how to fix this as this is a background process issue.
+However, it is unclear as to how to fix this, as this is a background process issue.
 - There appears to be a parsing issue with the SeapHOx that is causing a hang to occur intermittently without a breakout.
 Some possibilities:

   1. The serial is not ending and restarting properly.
 (Doesn't appear to be the issue, but possible)